JayDen20010817/Jayden20010817.github.io/_pages/about.md

 ## 📚 About Me

-My research interests are in Natural Language Processing, Machine Learning, and Artificial Intelligence.
-My current research focuses on multimodality, sarcasm detection, and sentiment inference with large language models.
+My current research is centered on the sentiment inference with large language models, which refers to areas such as Multimodal Learning, NLP, Speech, and so on.

 🤓 Welcome to communicate and learn with me, my email: jayden20010817@163.com